Do you notice you get sick more often during times when your sleep is suffering?

-To support our immunity, it’s important to focus on getting adequate sleep each night.
+To support your immunity, it’s important to focus on getting good quality sleep each night.

 The Importance of Sleep

-- Heart health: Insufficient sleep has been linked to hypertension, irregular heartbeat, and an increase in the stress hormone in the body.
+•Heart health: Insufficient sleep has been linked to symptoms of poor cardiovascular health such as irregular heartbeat and an increase in the stress hormone in the body.

-So not only is sleep important for supporting our immune system, but it’s also important for other areas of our health as well.
+So not only is sleep important for supporting the immune system, but it’s also important for other key areas of our health as well.

 Why People Don’t Get Enough Sleep

 According to the Centers for Disease Control and Prevention, more than one-third of Americans don’t get the recommended 7-8 hours of quality sleep each night (8).

 For some people, it’s a busy schedule or stress that gets in the way of a good night’s sleep.

 Other reasons could be caffeine intake, brain activating LED lights, or children waking up at night.